OSBI/saiku/README.md

 * To get started, [sign the Contributor License Agreement](https://www.clahub.com/agreements/OSBI/saiku).

-* If you find a bug then please report it on [Jira](http://jira.meteorite.bi/secure/Dashboard.jspa).
+* If you find a bug then please create an issue [here](https://github.com/OSBI/saiku/issues/new).

 * If you have a feature request, then please get in touch.
 We'd love to hear from you!
 Send a email for: [info@meteorite.bi](mailto:info@meteorite.bi)